 (G) Be served upon the Office of the Attorney General.

-(3)(A) Upon receipt of a petition filed under paragraph (1) of this subsection, the court shall order the Office of the Attorney General to file a response to the petition within 60 days after the court’s order.
-The response shall indicate whether the Office of the Attorney General supports or opposes the petition.
+(ii) The court shall order the Office of the Attorney General to file a response to the petition.
+Within 60 days after the court’s order for a response, the Office of the Attorney General shall file a response indicating whether the Office of the Attorney General supports or opposes the petition.

 (B) The Office of Attorney General shall:

 (i) Conduct a reasonable search of all available records of the petitioner’s mental health;

 (ii) Perform a national criminal history and firearms eligibility background check on the petitioner; and